Giuseppe-Mazzapica/Gea/README.md

 ## Differences between PHP dotenv and Gea

+- Different architecture.
+Gea architecture is more complex (bad), but also much more flexible (good).
+  Depending on use case, you may want to use Gea because thanks to its OOP architecture allows to customize every aspect of how Gea works.
 - Minimum required PHP version: 5.3.9 for PHP dotenv, 5.5 for Gea.
-- Different architecture.
-Gea architecture is more "structured" that, yes, means more complex but also much more flexible.
-  Thanks to its OOP architecture allows to customize every aspect of how Gea works.
-- Introduce filtering (PHP dotenv has "required" and "allowedValues" feature, OOP nature of Gea filters make them easier configurable)
+- Introduce filtering (PHP Dotenv has "required" and "allowedValues" feature, OOP nature of Gea filters make them easier configurable)
 - Env variables can contain more than one *nested* var
+- Easy to have a clue of which variables have been set
-- License that is BSD-3-clause for PHP dotenv, MIT for Gea.
+- License that is BSD-3-clause for PHP Dotenv, MIT for Gea.

 ## What stayed the same?